normj/ServerlessTODOListTutorial/README.md

 # Building a AWS Serverless TODO List Application

-This is a tutorial I created for a couple of AWS talks I gave in June 2019.
-It shows how to build a very simple TODO list application.
+This tutorial shows how to build a very simple TODO list application.
 Along the way you will learn how to use several AWS services like Amazon DynamoDB and AWS Lambda.
+I wrote this with the intention of using this as material for giving AWS Talks on .NET serverless but it should be easy enough to follow by yourself.
+If not please let me know where I can clarify things.

 ## dotnet try

 At Microsoft's 2019 Build conference a new .NET Global tool called <a href="https://github.com/dotnet/try" target="_blank">dotnet try</a> was released which allows the creation of interactive .NET documentation.

 In the interest of always trying new things I decided to use dotnet try to create this tutorial.
-This tool is still in early development and breaking changes could still occur.
+This tool is still in development and breaking changes could still occur.
 The tutorial was written and tested with version <a href="https://www.nuget.org/packages/dotnet-try/1.0.19317.5" target="blank">1.0.19317.5</a>

 ## Setup